 - Learning to make solar water heater setups is not a good idea for beginners, and it should be attempted by those who are at least an intermediate level with DIY projects.

-- Learning how to make a solar water heater takes a long time, so if you need a heater right away, it might be a better choice to have one professionally installed instead.
+- Actually building a solar water heater may take a long time, so if you need a heater right away, it might be a better choice to have one professionally installed instead.

 DIY Solar Water Heater Materials and Equipment Needed